 The Visual Studio extensibility ecosystem has been steadily growing in the past years and the community has built some really great extensions.
 Some of these extensions are specific to web development scenarios and are useful to almost all web developers using Visual Studio.

 In Visual Studio 2015 Update 1 we introduced a mechanism that would analyze a web project and suggest helpful Visual Studio extensions based on what it could find.
-For instance, if the project was using the Bootstrap CSS framework,
+For instance, if the project was using the Bootstrap CSS framework, it would suggest two very cool extensions specifically for working with Bootstrap.

 Visual Studio 2015 ships with multiple open source command line tools that are used in modern web development workflows.
 Those tools are: